-Join the Centre for History UHI for a series of live online talks and events throughout the academic year of 2021-22.
+Join us after the summer for live online talks and events throughout the academic year of 2021-22.
 Expert speakers offer their insights on a wide range of topics of interest to the historically-minded.
 You won’t need any special software and members of the public are very welcome to join us!

 Our next talk will be in August 2021 when Jo Loosemore will be talking about the legacy of the Mayflower sailing 400 years ago.
 More details to follow!